lexibank/tlopo/out/vol4/chapter2.md

 ## 48. Sandperches, Grubfishes (_Pinguipedidae_, and also _Mugiloididae_, _Parapercidae_)

-Fijian iko-tokoto-nivosai and PNPn &ast;takoto (E Uvean and Samoan), although evidently similar, are both independently derived from the verb PCP &ast;(ta)kolo ‘lie down’, which is typical sandperch behaviour (Geraghty p.
+Fijian _iko-tokoto-nivōsai_ and PNPn _&ast;takoto_ (E Uvean and Samoan), although evidently similar, are both independently derived from the verb PCP _&ast;(ta)koto_ ‘lie down’, which is typical sandperch behaviour (Geraghty p.
 160).
-Samoan taʔoto is glossed ‘saury’, a fish from a different family, but one which also tends to lie on the bottom, sometimes burying itself in sand.
+Samoan _taʔoto_ is glossed ‘saury’, a fish from a different family, but one which also tends to lie on the bottom, sometimes burying itself in sand.
 No widespread cognate sets have been located.

 <a id="s-49"></a>